Pollution is a large problem in our world. But in a sense, it’s a beautiful one — it is one of the few broad-scope problems that we can all agree on.

 Waiting until you have a full load of dishes to run your washing machine ensures you don’t waste a lot of water with each load.
 Washing machines are made to be efficient, but only when they are used at their proper capacities.

-If you do dishes in the sink, doing a large load at once allows you to recycle dishwater and not send an excessive amount of soap and water down the drain.
+If you do dishes in the sink, doing a large load at once allows you to recycle dishwater and not spend an excessive amount of soap and water down the drain.
 Keep a large drying rack near the sink so you can churn out larger loads at once.
 Having a pair of rubber gloves and a dishwashing wand also help make it a more pleasant experience.

 Use Environmentally Friendly Cleaners